pony-ci/pony-ci/index.md

 # Pony Project
 Define jobs to automate your Salesforce development experience.
-Automate scratch org creation, data export/import and other using simple configuration file and sfdx plugin to get rid of custom script files.
+Simplify scratch org creation, manage data export/import and get rid of custom script files using simple configuration file and sfdx plugin

 ## Project Structure
 The core config file for pony projects is `.pony/config.yml`.